Continued from Fashion Faux Pas

 He tilted his head so his hair covered his face and quietly said “Yes!
 Yes, Anna, those are jeans,” and we both laughed.

-As I looked through the binders there was a knock at the door and Felicity came in, walked straight to me and gave me a big hug.
+As I looked through the binders there was a knock at the door and Felicity came in.
+She walked straight to me and gave me a big hug.
 She said, “Wow, have you ever gotten skinny.”

 She introduced me to her friend Sam who was getting the tattoo.
 She had really short spiky blond hair and a few tattoos on her arms.